dimabarbul/XReports/docs/xreports/attribute-based-builder.md

 ## .NET Core Integration

 You need to call extension method AddAttributeBasedBuilder.
 This will register IAttributeBasedBuilder as singleton by default.
-Attribute handlers and post-builders can be registered in DI container, but they don't have to, even if they have dependencies that need to be resolved from service provider.
+Attribute handlers and post-builders can be registered in DI container, but they don't have to.
+If there are constructor dependencies in attribute handlers or post-builders, they will be resolved from service provider.

 ```c#
 // You can pass configuration callback and service lifetime.